YoniGR94/Firefighter_wage_progres/firefighters_lm_wildfires.md

     ## mean of x mean of y
     ##  66461.93  62375.83

-Here are the progress of acres burned in the us. from a quick look at da data we see that California and Alaska suffer the most from wildfires, and also has the biggest change in wildfires
+Here are the progress of acres burned in the us.
+From a quick look at da data we see that California and Alaska suffer the most from wildfires, and also has the biggest change in wildfires